ashna-khemani/ashna-khemani.github.io/_projects/edgar.md

 Curveball for this year: doing the entire season virtually and with fewer sponsors (thanks COVID).
 But I made it work.
 [Here's](https://www.youtube.com/watch?v=Hxs0q9UoMDQ) the challenge video for Change Up.

-With limited resources (and space in garages and living rooms), build took longer this year, and it was easy to feel frustrated and hopeless.
-But we did the best we could using what we had, and created Edgar.
-Though he didn't look super clean and made rattly noises when driving, he worked, and that's what I cared about for now.
+With limited resources (and space in garages and living rooms), build took longer this year, and it was easy to feel frustrated.
+But I did the best I could using what I had, and created Edgar.
+Though it didn't look as clean as previous builds, it worked, and that's what I cared about for now.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">